 Our lawyers have represented men and women on both sides of domestic violence cases, in the context of family court and in civil court proceedings.

 Domestic violence accusations often result from an argument that got out of hand or was fueled by alcohol or drugs.
 Once the police are summoned, many possible events can be set in motion: an arrest, a kick-out order or cooling-off period, a temporary restraining order, a DV conviction for assault, and/or a permanent restraining order or civil protection order.

 If the allegations stick, domestic violence can seriously impact child custody for visitation orders, such as:

 - A parent who commits domestic violence may have his or her visitation suspended or limited.

 - The parent may be barred from seeing his or her kids, or allowed only supervised visitation.

-We practice in King and Pierce Counties in Washington State.
-Contact us today for a free consultation.
+We practice in Federal Way, King and Pierce Counties, and the Seattle-Tacoma area in Washington State.
+Contact us online today, or call 888-351-6779 or 253-336-3607 for a free and confidential consultation.